 - Job enrichment.
 This is a vertical change in which some of the tasks previously carried out by managers and supervisors are added to the job.
 For example, in addition to repetitive construction tasks the employee could now also be required to assess and report on the quality of the item.

 Of the three, job enrichment holds the most promise of long-term increases in job-satisfaction.
 It must be pointed out, however, that managers often do not find it easy to relinquish managerial control to their subordinates, so that frequently the apparent delegation of power is accompanied by increased monitoring of performance.
 In many organisations job enrichment might therefore be an illusion perpetrated by managers to try to keep employees happy, but without giving them any worthwhile discretion.

-In the 1970s and 1980s Japanese manufacturing companies were world-leading.
+3. Japanese management In the 1970s and 1980s Japanese manufacturing companies were world-leading.
 Companies such as Sony, Mitsubishi, Panasonic, Canon, Nikon, Toyota and Nissan usually beat their western competitors.
 Because of that success, much attention has been paid to Japanese management approaches.
 Much of the pioneering work was done in Toyota and resulted in their Toyota Production System.
 This approach is also known as ‘lean manufacturing’ and it concentrates on eliminating any activity and expenditure that does not add value to the finished product or service.

 There are three elements:

 - Elimination of waste: First the products and their manufacture have to be properly planned (for example by eliminating unnecessary parts or processes).
 Second, that planning has to be put into action (for example by scheduling production efficiently).
 Third, performance has to be monitored to identify where, despite the first two steps, things could still be improved.
 Just in time manufacturing is an example of an approach aimed at reducing waste.